 An electricity distributor is responsible for maintaining the energy infrastructure that supplies low-voltage electricity to homes and businesses in a particular area.
 Energy distributors also look after powerlines, poles and substations within their designated zone, otherwise known as a distribution region.

-Most electricity in Australia is formed by large, centralised generators, such as coal-fired stations, gas stations and wind turbines.
+Most electricity in Australia is formed by large, centralised generators – such as coal-fired stations, gas stations and wind turbines.
 Once this electricity is produced, it is then converted to high-voltage and transported via transmission networks.
 The high-voltage electricity is then converted to a lower voltage, which enables it to be supplied to homes and businesses across the network using poles, powerlines and substations.

-· Manage shared electricity infrastructure · Issue electricity bills
+Manage shared electricity infrastructure | Issue electricity bills |

-· Repair damage to the network and restore power after outages · Construct/repair individual premise connections
+Repair damage to the network and restore power after outages | Construct or repair individual premise connections |

-· Design tariffs that determine the way you pay for power · Repair electrical faults not related to the shared network
+Propose peak, off-peak and shoulder tariffs | Repair electrical faults not related to the shared network |

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.